atif-riaz-ar/scrap-email-from-google-search-results/README.md

         python main.py
     ```

 The scraper will automatically login and scrape the data.

-You will notice a results.csv file in the root directory, open and see the data.
-Play around with the code from `varibles.py` modify the xpath data in the main file to scrape more and different data.

-Add me a start and fork the repository.

-This is a project under the [MIT License](https://opensource.org/licenses/MIT).